-Regulations under the Building Opportunities in the Skilled Trades Act, 2021, classify each trade as either "compulsory" or non-compulsory."
-This trade is non-compulsory.
+Regulations under the Building Opportunities in the Skilled Trades Act, 2021 classify each trade as either "compulsory" or non-compulsory."
+The trade of Aboriginal Child Development Practitioner-620B is non-compulsory.

 It is the responsibility of an Apprentice to maintain a training record in the form of a Logbook.
 The Sponsor and Trainer are required to sign-off when competencies in the trade are achieved.